How to Merge JSON Files: Fastest and Easiest Way (2026)

 Array Concatenation (Most Common)

-Each file contains a JSON array, and the merge simply produces one unified array.
-Example: file1.json has [A, B] and file2.json has [C, D], resulting in [A, B, C, D].
+Example: file1.json has [A, B] and file2.json has [C, D], result is [A, B, C, D].

 Object Merging